With a wife and two little girls in the house, sometimes I go out and mow the lawn whether it needs it or not!

 Focus on one point and then walk toward it.

-When you’re trying your darnedest to get those straight lines by looking down and making sure the wheel never goes over the previous line but also doesn’t get too far away from the previous line, you are never going to have straight lines.
+When you’re trying your darnedest to get those straight lines by looking down and making sure the wheel is exactly where it needs to be, you are never going to have straight lines.

 But if you focus on one point every time you turn around, you’ll have a straight-lined, immaculately cut lawn in no time.

-Just like with mowing the lawn, the best way to meet your financial goals is to look straight ahead.
-Stay focused on your goals.
+Just like with mowing, the best way to meet your financial goals is to look straight ahead and stay focused on your goals.

 When you stay focused on your goals, things around you tend to fade away.
-Suddenly, that shiny new “insert-object-of-your-desire-here” doesn’t look so nice stacked up to a goal of financial freedom or being debt free.
+Suddenly, that shiny new “insert-object-of-your-desire-here” doesn’t look so nice stacked up to a goal of more spending money, true financial freedom, or being debt free.

-Keep your financial goals in sight and it will help you make the best decisions to get them quickly rather than making you continue to wait for it.
+Keep your financial goals in sight and it will help you make the best decisions to get to them quickly.

 How to Stay Focused On Your Financial Goals

-In lawn mowing, in order to get that perfectly straight line, your goal is to find that point and remain focused on it.
+To get perfectly straight lines when lawn mowing, your goal is to find that point and remain focused on it.
 But crap happens.

-The point is that there will always be things that take your focus off of your goal.
-The same goes with financial goals.
+There will always be things that take your focus off of your goal—and that may happen even more for your financial goals.

-Here are three ways that you can stay focused on your goal even if things may happen around you that are threatening to take your attention.
+Here are three ways you can stay focused on your goal even when things happen around you that threaten to take your attention.

 1. Use Reminders

-One of the ways I tell people to turn their stress from debt into motivation to pay it off also works for staying focused on your goals.
+One of the ways I coach people to turn their stress from debt into motivation to pay it off also works for staying focused on your goals.

 Give yourself reminders.

-This could be as simple as leaving yourself a sticky note your computer monitor that reminds you of your goal.
-There are also apps you can download that will remind you of your goals throughout your day.
+This could be as simple as leaving yourself a sticky note on your computer monitor that reminds you of your goal.

-Alternatively, you can also use the alarm clock on your phone set to go off every few hours with the alarm label matching your goal.
-When the alarm goes off, it will tell you what your financial goal is.
+If you want a more boisterous reminder, set the alarm clock on your phone to go off every few hours with the alarm label matching your goal.
+When the alarm goes off, it will tell you what your financial goal is—loudly.

 There’s also a to-do list in the bottom right-hand corner if you want to use it for that as well.

-The point is to do what you can to remind yourself of what your goal is.
-This will help you stay focused.
+Do—and use—what you can to remind yourself of your goal often to help you stay focused.

 2. Use Milestones

-I like to call these “steps”.
-If your financial goal is analogous to making it to the roof of a building, then milestones are the steps that help you get there.
+If your financial goal is analogous to making it to the top floor of a building, then milestones are the landings that help you get there.

 When you’re cutting the lawn, your main goal is to get the entire lawn cut.
-Even though you want to focus on what’s ahead of you to get those nice straight lines, you can’t just pick one spot ahead of you and then use that one point to get the whole lawn cut.
-You’ll never make it!
+You can’t just pick one spot ahead of you and then use that one point to get the whole lawn cut.